The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Looking at a distribution like this, the first thing we notice is the shape, which resembles the famous bell curve, more formally called a normal distribution or a Gaussian distribution.
 But unlike a normal distribution, it is not symmetric – the tail extends farther left than right.
 A distribution with this shape is said to be skewed to the left.

 The other notable feature of the distribution is the mode, which is the most common value.
-To find the mode, we can use the method idxmax, which find the quantity associated with the highest frequency.
+To find the mode, we can use the method idxmax, which finds the quantity associated with the highest frequency.

 hist.idxmax()